Thomas Breese: Naval career

+Personal life and death

-In Newport on May 25, 1825, Thomas Breese married Lucy Marie Randolph, daughter of Richard K. Randolph.
-Randolph was a nephew of future president William Henry Harrison.
+In Newport, on May 25, 1825, Thomas Breese married Lucy Marie Randolph, daughter of Richard K. Randolph, a nephew of future president William Henry Harrison.
 Among the Breeses' children was Kidder Breese, who also became a respected naval officer.

-In 1825, Breese was appointed navy paymaster in Newport, a post he held to the end of his career.
-A drinking song, "Here's a health to thee, Tom Breese," written in 1830 and dedicated to him, became popular among sailors.

 Thomas Breese died October 11, 1846, in Cambridge, Massachusetts.
 He is buried in Island Cemetery in Newport.